-You may need to adjust your insulin since you will not be able to eat for 6 hours before the CT scan.

-- If you normally take aspirin or other anticoagulant medicine (blood thinners), follow the instructions for not taking it that the Imaging Services scheduling staff gave you.
-They have checked with our clinic doctors about whether you should stop taking the blood thinners before your biopsy. - Plan for a responsible adult to drive you home after your procedure. - Women: Tell your provider if you are pregnant.
+- If you have diabetes and take insulin, talk with the provider who manages your diabetes.
+You may need to adjust your insulin since you will not be able to eat for 6 hours before the CT scan. - If you normally take aspirin or other anticoagulant medicine (blood thinners), follow the instructions for not taking it that the Imaging Services scheduling staff gave you.
+They have checked with our clinic doctors about whether you should stop taking the blood thinners before your biopsy. - Plan for a responsible adult to drive you home after your procedure.
+You cannot drive yourself home or take a bus, taxi, or shuttle alone. - Tell your provider if you are pregnant.